 - Add a splash in a cocktail, to use in place of a drinking shrub or bitter.

-Homemade fire cider needs to sit three to six weeks to reach it's full potential.
-If you don't want to wait that long you can always purchase a pre made tonic from Amazon.
+Homemade fire cider needs to sit three to six weeks to reach its full potential.

 - 3 cups unpasteurized apple cider vinegar